What to eat in Alentejo? 18 typical dishes in Alentejo

 Alentejan Pork with clams

-Carne de Porco à Alentejana or Pork with Clams is one of the best-known and most eaten dishes in Portugal and especially in Alentejo.
-It is found on almost every restaurant menus.
+Carne de Porco à Alentejana, or Pork with Clams, is one of Portugal’s best-known and most eaten dishes, especially in Alentejo.
+It is found on almost every restaurant menu.

-Despite the name and the fact that it is widely eaten in Alentejo, it is believed that this dish has its origins in the Algarve (which is why we also included it in our Algarve food guide).
+Despite the name and the fact that it is widely eaten in Alentejo, it is believed that this dish originated in the Algarve (which is why we also included it in our Algarve food guide).
 They gave this name to the dish to indicate that they were using Alentejan pork.
-This dish is made with pork, clams, garlic, and diced french fries and seasoned with paprika, wine, bay leaf.
-The meat and potatoes are fried and mixed with the already cooked clams and sprinkled with coriander or parsley.
+This dish is made with pork, clams, garlic, and diced french fries and seasoned with paprika, wine, and bay leaf.
+The meat and potatoes are fried and mixed with the already-cooked clams and sprinkled with coriander or parsley.

 famous Alentejan dishes